bretleasure/bretleasure/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm **Bret Leasure**, a Solution Consultant at Team D3's Automation Division.
-I specialize in CAD automation and Autodesk Inventor add-in development.
+I'm **Bret Leasure**, and I specialize in CAD automation and Autodesk Inventor add-in development.

 ## 🚀 About Me
-- 💼 **Current Role**: Solution Consultant at Team D3's Automation Division working on their Ruler Platform
-- 💻 **Specialization**: CAD Automation and Autodesk Inventor add-in development
+- 💻 **Specialization**: CAD Automation, primarily with Autodesk Inventor
-- 🛠️ **Skills**: C#, .NET, CAD automation, Inventor addin development
+- 🛠️ **Skills**: C#, .NET, CAD automation

 ## 🔨 Tools I Use